Triple clasp formulas for $C_2$ webs: Clasp coefficients

 \subsection{Deriving the recursive formulas}

 We will compute recursive formulas for the local intersection forms $\kappa_{\lambda, \mu}$ using the graphical calculus for $\DD$.

 \begin{notation} To simplify notation, we will write $(a,b)$ for $a\varpi_1 + b\varpi_2$.
 We will also leave off labels of clasps when the highest weight is understood.
 Furthermore, we will often leave off extra strands below (above) clasps which are on the bottom (top) of the diagram, as well as strands to the left of a diagram which has a clasp at the top or bottom.
 This is justified because all clasps with the same highest weight are transformed to one another by applying neutral diagrams on the top and bottom (in other contexts this could be nontrivial to verify, but it is easy to see that any two words in $\blues$ and $\greent$ of the same weight differ by a neutral diagram).
-We also freely use clasp absorption (that is one clasp on top of another is a clasp) to simplify formulas.
+We also freely use clasp absorption \eqref{claspabs} to simplify formulas.
 For example \eqref{LIFdefn1} becomes

 and

 becomes